Academic Program Policies

 - The semester program includes a fun and meaningful Campus Life Program of activities including student clubs, organized group activities, workshops, and twice-a-month Village Councils to discuss together the campus community experience.
 Attendance at these activities is an integral part of your participation in the program.

-- All participants are expected to attend the weekly Peace-building Leadership Seminar (PLS) dialogue sessions on Tuesdays from 14:00 – 17:00 (Exact time subject to change.)
+- All participants are expected to attend the weekly Peace-building Leadership Seminar (PLS) dialogue sessions.

 - In addition to day trips in many of the academic classes, there are two semester trips that all participants will attend:

 - Negev Trip (Fall Semester)/Water Trip (Spring Semester)